1

 A typical day for an Occupancy Inspector involves visiting various residential, commercial, or public properties to perform site inspections, verify compliance with local occupancy codes, and document any findings in detailed reports.
 Inspectors often coordinate with property owners, building managers, or local authorities to schedule inspections and follow up on corrective actions where violations are found.
 Much of the work involves being on-site, though some administrative time is spent reviewing plans and preparing inspection documentation.
 The role requires adaptability and a willingness to travel within the assigned jurisdiction.

-What does an occupancy inspector do?
+What is an occupancy inspector?

 What cities in Arizona are hiring for Occupancy Inspector jobs?
 Cities in Arizona with the most Occupancy Inspector job openings: